-- 1. Inside the vehicle, pull the hood release handle located under the bottom of the instrument panel. - 2.
-Go to the front of the vehicle and release the auxiliary latch that is located under the front center of the hood. - 3.
-Lift the hood until the lift cylinders hold it open.
+2. Go to the front of the vehicle and release the auxiliary latch located under the front of the hood, just above the passenger side headlamp.
+Slide the yellow handle to release the auxiliary latch.

+3. Lift the hood until the lift cylinders hold it open.